 The Perspective Correction Tool

 When you take pictures of objects, buildings or surroundings, you might not always be able to place yourself perfectly straight in front of it to take a centered and proportional photo.
-You might be at a slight angle because of the physical environment, or maybe you were just too much in a hurry to move somewhere else.
+You might be at a slight angle because of the physical environment.
+Maybe you were just too much and in a hurry to move somewhere else.
 Either way, there is a tool in Paintshop Pro that will allow you to fix this issue.

 The Perspective Correction Tool

-This tool has been available for many versions (I know for a fact that it is present in the old JASC PSP8) and although its location has slightly changed, it is easy to find in the Tools.
-If it is not readily visible in the Tools bar, it might be hidden under the Straighten tool (or under the Raster Deform Tool for the very old versions).
+This tool has been available for many versions.
+It is present in the old JASC PSP8.
+Although its location has slightly changed, it is easy to find in the Tools.
+If it is not readily visible in the Tools bar, it might be hidden under the Straighten tool.
+If you have an older version, it might be under the Raster Deform Tool.

 Using the Perspective Correction Tool